Itsukushima Shrine in Miyajima 厳島神社

 Once you have gone through the entrance to the shrine, there is a series of long walkways with thatched roofs that lead to the main hall, nestled in the heart of the bay.
 At low tide, it is possible to go down and walk on the beach, accompanied by a few deer who are curious enough to come and inspect the seashells.

 At the foot of the torii gate of Itsukushima, visitors are struck by the impressive size of the building as they view the monument anew from the seashore.
 Once they have left the main building, the shrine's treasures can be explored.
 There are many exceptional works of art and crafts.
-The complex even has its own floating stage for noh theatre productions, where vermilion is abandoned in favor of stripped wood.
+The complex even has its floating stage for noh theatre productions, where vermilion is abandoned in favor of stripped wood.

 - Read more: Climbing Mount Misen

 In 1168, Taira no Kiyomori (1118-1181), at the time one of the most powerful men in Japan, ordered a shrine to be built there to house the copies of sutra manuscripts that he had made.
-It was at this time that Itsukushima-jinja took on the shape we see today, bathing in saltwater.
-The decision to build it on stilts was, in fact, due to one single factor: the sacred nature of the island, worshippers were not allowed step foot onto the island.
+It was at this time that Itsukushima-jinja took on the shape we see today, bathing in the sea.
+The decision to build it on stilts was, in fact, due to one single factor: the sacred nature of the island, worshippers were not allowed to step foot onto the island.

 The building's architecture today retains the marks of the late Heian period (794 - 1185), where the vermilion color and thatched roofs date.
-Despite the fact that the building has been destroyed several times, notably in 1555, to mark a military defeat and the conquering of the region, it has always been rebuilt identically and can still be seen today in its purest form.
+Although the building has been destroyed several times, notably in 1555, to mark a military defeat and the conquering of the region, it has always been rebuilt identically and can still be seen today in its purest form.
 The current torii gate dates from 1875, but the first one was built in 1168.
 It is no less than 16 meters high and weighs 60 tonnes.
 Its four unusual uprights provide it with extra stability on its sandy foundations.

 Itsukushima has been a UNESCO World Heritage Site since 1996, just like the dome of Hiroshima Peace Memorial Park.
 It is one of the best-known tourist attractions in Japan and the view of the torii gate from the sea has been identified as one of the "three most famous views in Japan".

-Once the flood of tourists have left and the ferries leave in the early evening, make the most of the twilight to admire the illuminations: the reflections flicker to the rhythm of the waves, bathing the mind in renewed magic.
+Once the flood of tourists has left and the ferries leave in the early evening, make the most of the twilight to admire the illuminations: the reflections flicker to the rhythm of the waves, bathing the mind in renewed magic.

-How to travel to Itsukushima shrine?
+How to travel to the Itsukushima shrine?